Lifestyle Modification for Coronary Artery Disease

 The trial information does not specify whether you need to stop taking your current medications.
 However, since the study involves lifestyle modifications and lipid-lowering drugs, it's possible that some medication adjustments might be needed.
 Please consult with the study team for specific guidance.

-What data supports the effectiveness of the treatment Comprehensive therapy program for risk factor modification for coronary artery disease?
+What evidence suggests that this trial's comprehensive therapy program for risk factor modification could be effective for coronary artery disease?

 Who Is on the Research Team?